lucasjellema/gitpod-rstudio/README.md

 sudo gdebi --n rstudio-server-latest-amd64.deb
 ```

-Launch the RStudio Server
+Launch the RStudio Server (this probably already has happened automatically as part of the gdebi installation)
 ```
 sudo rstudio-server start
 ```

-Add user (for RStudio) ABCDE with passaord ABCDE (feel free to change as desired)
+Add user (for RStudio) hank with passaord hank (feel free to change as desired)

 ```
-sudo useradd   -s /bin/bash -p $(echo ABCDE | openssl passwd -1 -stdin) ABCDE
+sudo adduser hank
 ```

+Define a password for hank and confirm it.
+Accept default information.

 Open RStudio - from the Ports tab open the URL listed for port 8787.
 RStudio launches in a new browser window.
-Login with username ABCDE and password ABCDE.
+Login with username *hank* and their password.

+Note: RStudio client "remembers" password - and it seems somewhat sensitive to wrong login.
+You may need to try an incognito browser window and/or a different brower from the one in which you are accessing the gitpod.

 ## Note: Remove/Uninstall